buildpacks/rfcs/text/0000-stack-buildpacks.md

 ## Rebasing an App

 Before a launch image is rebased, the platform must re-run the any stackpacks that were used to build the launch image against the new run-image.
+The image containing the stack buildpacks and the builder binary must be provided to the rebaser operation as an argument.
+A platform may choose to provide the same stack buildpacks and builder binary used during the build that create the launch-image being rebased, or it may provide updates versions (which may increase the risk of something failing in the rebase process).

 Then, the rebase operation can be performed as normal, while including the stackpack layers as part of the stack.
 This will be made possible by including the stackpack in the run-image, but because the stackpack detect phase is not run, the operation does not need access to the application source.

 ## Example: Apt Buildpack